Projection methods for Neural Field equations: Acknowledgements

 \section{Acknowledgements}

 This article is dedicated to the memory of Prof. Kenneth Andrew Cliffe.
 I am grateful to Jan Bouwe van den Berg, Lukas Bentkamp, Stephen Coombes, Paul Houston, Gabriel Lord, Simona Perotto, and Sammy Petros, for discussions that improved the presentation of the paper.
+I am particularly grateful to an anonymous reviewer, whose comments led me to extend the results derived for the forward problem $J=[t_0,t_0+T]$ to $J = [t_0-T,t_0+T]$, and who suggested to restructure the paper so as to give more prominence to the abstract results.